SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

      - Description
    * - LatencyAnalysis(paths : Node*)
      - Int
-     - | Return the shortest path,in therm of cycle, that travel through all nodes,
+     - | Return the shortest path, in terms of cycles, that travel through all nodes,
        | from the first one to the last one